Service Program

 Duchesne requires that each student perform a minimum of 100 hours of service for graduation.
 We suggest that you work at a pace of at least 25 hours per year to reach the requirement.
 Most students do well beyond this number.

 Students will record their hours on the Service Form (available above).
-They must turn it in to Mrs. Bungum, the Service Coordinator, who confirms all submitted hours and maintains a current record total for each student.
-Mrs. Bungum will contact you if any of your submitted hours do not qualify under the school's definition of service.
+They must turn it in to Mrs. Kristina Radley, who confirms all submitted hours and maintains a current record total for each student.
+Mrs. Radley will contact you if any of your submitted hours do not qualify under the school's definition of service.
+Students must submit service hours within 60 days of having performed the service otherwise it will not be counted.

 Above is a PDF of local service organizations that fit under each of these criteria.
 The Service Moderator will consider proposals for service that meet a basic human need other than the ones listed, but the decision rests with the Moderator.
 If you are unsure whether your project will be considered service work, we encourage you to ask in advance.
-If you have any questions, you can contact the Campus Minister, Mrs. Alicia Bungum, at abungum@duchesne-hs.org.
-All service hours submitted are subject to the approval of Mrs. Bungum.
+If you have any questions, you can contact the Campus Minister, Mrs. Kristina Radley, at kradley@duchesne-hs.org.
+All service hours submitted are subject to the approval of Mrs. Radley.

 Finally, while we do accept service hours from students' work with organizations such as Boy Scouts and Girl Scouts, Key Club, Outreach, and National Honor Society, not all activities done with those organizations will count as service according to the definition of service as fulfilling some basic human need.